emvaugh2/Linux-RedHat-Study-Notes/README.md

 Another reminder, use `df` and `du` to see the disk free and disk use stats.
 Use the `-h` option to make it human-readable.

+Use `fsck` to check the file system for any issues.
+This is for maintenance.
+You can also use `e2fsck` for specifically ext type file systems.

 ## 11.25.2024